Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Mac Jones Player Prop Bets for NFL Week 6 - New England vs. Dallas

-There will be player prop bets available for Mac Jones ahead of Sunday's NFL action at 4:25 PM ET live on CBS.
-Jones' New England Patriots (2-3) and the Dallas Cowboys (4-1) square off in Week 6 at Gillette Stadium.
+Oddsmakers have posted player props for Mac Jones ahead of his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+Jones and the New England Patriots (2-3) square off against the Dallas Cowboys (4-1) in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.